Waste tags are available through Science Stores (Science Hall), Central Receiving (Scott Hall) or through OEHS.

 - Collect inorganic (acid/base) wastes in empty inorganic containers.

-- Secure lids tightly and store waste under a fume hood, in a flammable cabinet or on shelves.
+- Secure lids tightly and store waste in a flammable cabinet or on shelves.

 - Do not store bottles on the floor or in the hallway!
 Place containers in secondary containers.